 - Power-user info: This command uses git push, and git annex copy to publish a dataset.
-Publication targets are either configured remote Git repositories, or git-annex special remotes (if their support data upload).
+Publication targets are either configured remote Git repositories, or git-annex special remotes (if they support data upload).

 path(s), that may point to file handle(s) to publish including their actual content or to subdataset(s) to be published.
 If a file handle is published with its data, this implicitly means to also publish the (sub)dataset it belongs to. ‘.’ as a path is treated in a special way in the sense, that it is passed to subdatasets in case RECURSIVE is also given.
 Constraints: value must be a string [Default: None]